dbuzon/poets-typewriter/README.md

 ## 📝 Notes
 I decided to select only short poems from the api, cause some of them were very long (more than a thousand lines!!) and I found it too tiring to wait for the site to type the whole thing.

 You can check the website here.

-And if you are insterested in reading the longer poems as well, you can check all the [authors](https://poetrydb.org/authors) and [titles](https://poetrydb.org/titles) that PoetryDB has.